-The maximum weight of a trailer the loaded vehicle is permitted to tow.
-The maximum weight of the trailer is determined by subtracting the weight of the loaded towing vehicle (including passengers and cargo) from the GCWR for the towing vehicle.
+The maximum trailer weight is the maximum weight of a trailer the loaded vehicle is permitted to tow.
+It is determined by subtracting the weight of the loaded towing vehicle (including passengers and cargo) from the GCWR for the towing vehicle.